jamescoll/zendesksdk/README.md

 Metrics for Success - this shows how we can use Zendesk tools to evaluate customer success in the business context.
 Assessment - this addresses the individual points of the design exercise and evaluates the experience of the integration.
 Assessment Slide Deck - (see above)
+Reflections - this is a note on the Zendesk specific experience under the exercise headings

 ### Notes